 Several important takeaways from our early review of this recently enacted law are as follows:

-1. Effective October 14, 2014, states with correcting legislation will be empowered to pursue 100% of their cost for care against liable third parties, without regard to whether actual medical expenses have been recovered as part of the settlement, or whether any reasonable allocation for medical expenses were provided in a settlement.
+- Effective October 14, 2014, states with correcting legislation will be empowered to pursue 100% of their cost for care against liable third parties, without regard to whether actual medical expenses have been recovered as part of the settlement, or whether any reasonable allocation for medical expenses was provided in a settlement.

 “No adjustment or recovery of any medical assistance correctly paid on behalf of an individual under the State plan may be made, except that the State shall seek adjustment or recovery of any medical assistance correctly paid on behalf of an individual under the State plan in the case of the following individuals: [there are no exceptions applicable to plaintiffs involved in personal injury cases].

 - Does this mean that there can be no recovery from the plaintiff’s portion of the proceeds if the state agency has taken no action to enforce its “rights acquired by or assigned to the state?”
 I would argue “yes” if the plaintiff had commenced litigation, making no claim for care and services available under the state plan, and the respective statute of limitations within which the state agency must have taken action to enforce its assigned rights had expired.
 Time and future litigation will tell.

 Even with the argument set forth above paragraph 4, it would seem to me that in states where the statutes are amended to comport with the new forced assignment and lien provisions, that it would be too dangerous a dance to take a chance on representing a Medicaid beneficiary without first addressing and analyzing the consequences of Medicaid’s expanded recovery rights against any recovery on their claim.